 3. Remuneration, leave and entitlements

-(1) The Commissioner is entitled to be paid remuneration and to receive allowances or reimbursements at the same rate as a Puisne Judge of the Supreme Court.
+(1) The Commissioner is entitled to be paid remuneration and to receive allowances or reimbursements at the same rate as a puisne judge of the Supreme Court.

-(2) The Commissioner is entitled to the same conditions in respect of leave of absence as a Judge of the Supreme Court.
+(2) The Commissioner is entitled to the same conditions in respect of leave of absence as a judge of the Supreme Court.

 (3) The provisions of the Judges’ Salaries and Pensions Act 1950 that relate to pensions apply, with such modifications as circumstances require, to and in relation to —